xho95/xho95.github.io/_posts/2020-06-10-Control-Flow.md

 case let (x, y):
   print("somewhere else at (\(x), \(y))")
 }
-// "on the x-axis with an x value of 2" 를 인쇄합니다.
+// "on the x-axis with an x value of 2" 를 인쇄함
 ```

 ![a (x, y) point with value bindings](/assets/Swift/Swift-Programming-Language/Control-Flow-value-bindings.png)